-I’m an attorney, (non-practicing), a licensed private investigator (CT, NY, MA, RI), a photographer, a member of a volunteer fire department, an EMT, a helicopter pilot, a drone pilot, a legal blogger, a geek, a muckraker and a polymath.
+I’m an attorney, a licensed private investigator (CT, NY, MA, RI), a photographer, a member of a volunteer fire department, a commercial helicopter pilot, an advance ground instructor, a drone operator, a legal blogger, a geek, a muckraker and a polymath.
 I added the last one so you’d look it up if you don’t already know its meaning.

 Mainly, I’m a private investigator.
 That’s how I earn my living.
 I’ve been doing that since 2003.
 It offers odd hours and unusual tasks, and although much can be done at a computer these days, I still spend a lot of time watching, following, videotaping, etc. The long, odd hours allow me time to well, think about things.
 Then, in my free time, I do the other things I enjoy, like researching and writing to uncover wrongdoings and to help change laws.
 Yeah, it’s a weird hobby, but it’s my hobby.

 I’ve been licensed to practice law in CT since 1994, but the only law I practice is public interest law, and I don’t represent anyone other than myself, ever.
 So I don’t run afoul of the State of Connecticut Attorney Website Registration rules, this website is not intended to be an offer of legal services or advice.
 Any opinion express here is my personal opinion.
 I speak on behalf of no person or entity.
 I do not seek to represent anyone, nor will I.